chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 In order to install CCM, it is assumed that the following applications/software are installed, either as a single server installation, or spread over multiple servers.

-1. SQL Server Instance, with administrator access for initial database provision
+1. SQL Server Instance, with administrator access for initial database provision (chocolatey-management-database)
-1. Internet Information Services
+1. Internet Information Services (chocolatey-management-web)
-1. At least .Net Framework 4.6.1
+1. At least .Net Framework 4.6.1 (chocolatey-management-database, chocolatey-management-service, chocolatey-management-web)

 ### FQDN Usage